sagieppel/Depth_From_Stereo/README.md

 pip install open3d

 ## How to use:
 Run the script.

 The depth map will appear on the screen next to the original video.

-At any point, press space to display 3D model of the frame as a point cloud.
+At any point, press SPACE to display 3D model of the frame as a point cloud.

 The camera position will appear as a red dot.